Image Credits: Brayve Digital

 - Deadly sin Sloth

-- Statement “We’re never in too much of a hurry up here in the North, except of course in a rodeo or when a croc is trying one on.”
+- Statement “We’re never in too much of a hurry up here in the North – except of course in a rodeo or when wrestling a croc.”

 Liberal Party of Australia